 What wet lease agreements mean for passengers

 What happens if you’re a passenger, and find yourself on a flight that’s operated as part of a wet lease agreement?
-While this doesn’t happen all that much in the United States, it’s much more common in Europe, and in some other regions.
+While this doesn’t happen all that much in the United States, it’s much more common in Europe and Africa, and to some extent in Asia, including the Middle East.

 Of course whether or not a wet lease agreement is good for passengers depends on the airline and aircraft that ends up operating the flight, since they’re not all created equal.
 A few thoughts:

-• Generally service on wet lease flights may not be as good as it otherwise is, since those flight attendants often aren’t as invested in you having a good experience, since they don’t even work for the airline marketing the flight
+- Generally service on wet lease flights may not be as good as it otherwise is, since those flight attendants often may not have the training that flight attendants on the “native” airline would typically have; they’re also maybe not as invested in passengers having a good experience, since they don’t even work for the airline marketing the flight

 For example, as an aviation geek, I absolutely adored flying a former Emirates Airbus A340 that was operated by Hi Fly on behalf of Azores Airlines.
 Flying in Emirates’ old first class seats was sort of a dream come true.
 Would the average customer be as excited as I was?
 Probably not, but to each their own, right?